kamildemocko/F1ResultsAPI/README.md

 - `GET /getTracks/{year}/{trackName}`: Get information about a specific track in a given year
 - `GET /getResults/{year}`: Retrieve all race results for a specific year
 - `GET /getResult/{year}/{trackId}`: Get race results for a specific track in a given year
-- `GET /swagger/`: Open documentation made with Swagger
+- `GET /swagger/`: Swagger documentation

 For detailed information about request parameters, responses, and possible error codes, please refer to the Swagger documentation.